School trips are great experiences. They also allow teens the chance to begin developing the skill of managing food allergies on their own.

 Sam Sikora, a high school sophomore from Oak Park, Illinois, signed up last year to take part in a Model United Nations Conference being held in nearby Chicago at a large hotel.
 Over four days, students from a variety of schools would be learning about international diplomacy, and skills like debating, teamwork, negotiating and critical thinking.
 As this was to be his first overnight school trip, Sam immediately knew he’d need to do some research and planning to manage his dairy and egg allergies.

-The teen’s family often visits the city, so he was familiar with some allergy-aware restaurants and he did further research online, checking menus and proximity to the conference hotel, and online, checking menus and proximity to the conference hotel, and mother reached out to the school event coordinator and reviewed her son’s emergency plan and how to inject an epinephrine auto-injector.
+The teen’s family often visits the city, so he was familiar with some allergy-aware restaurants and he did further research online, checking menus and proximity to the conference hotel, and then making dining suggestions to the school group.
+Meantime, his mother reached out to the school event coordinator and reviewed her son’s emergency plan and how to inject an epinephrine auto-injector.
 These and other preparations allowed Sam to feel comfortable about both attending the conference and eating away from home.
 It turned out to be a great experience.

 Sam stresses the importance of due diligence with food when on a school trip.
 Other key precautions are ensuring that chaperones and roommates know how to recognize an allergic reaction, and how to administer an epinephrine auto-injector.
 Preparing to travel overnight will involve choosing a roommate, or several roommates, who will need to follow requested measures of safety, such as allergen-free areas in the hotel room.

 Allergic Living interviewed many teenagers with food allergies about high school overnight trips, and we were impressed to find several of the students taking a leadership role in training chaperones, teachers and roommates about administering an epinephrine auto-injector and how to recognize an allergic reaction.
 All the students we heard from said the ability to take part on their school trip was well worth the effort.